The Wizard of Oz (2011 musical): Music

 Most of the musical's songs are taken from the 1939 film and were written by Harold Arlen and E. Y. Harburg.
-New numbers written by Andrew Lloyd Webber and Tim Rice include a song for Professor Marvel ("The Wonders of the World") and the Wicked Witch of the West ("Red Shoes Blues"), two songs for the Wizard ("Bring Me the Broomstick" and "Farewell to Oz") and another song for Dorothy ("Nobody Understands Me").
+New numbers written by Andrew Lloyd Webber and Tim Rice include a song for Professor Marvel ("Wonders of the World") and the Wicked Witch of the West ("Red Shoes Blues"), two songs for the Wizard ("Bring Me the Broomstick" and "Farewell to Oz") and another song for Dorothy ("Nobody Understands Me").
 A song featured in the film but omitted in the musical is "If I Were King of the Forest."
 Also not used in this musical was "The Jitterbug".